-Another year, another set of decisions to make when it comes to all of the things under the umbrella topic of HR—employee engagement, job satisfaction, and employee and performance management, to name just a few.
+Another year, another set of decisions to make when it comes to all of the things people operations.

-In this post, we’ve rounded up some insightful HR statistics to help both HR and non-HR professionals alike make those hard decisions and have a positive impact on your employees and your company.
+In this post, we’ve rounded up some insightful HR statistics and noted some ongoing trends in HR to help you make decisions that have a positive impact on your employees and your company.

 Read on for HR statistics on: